Camp Kupugani

-Camp Kupugani is a multicultural summer camp for young women and young men, in girls-only, boys-only and blended sessions, with an emphasis on teaching them to recognize and eliminate stereotypes.
-"Kupugani" is a Zulu concept that means "To raise oneself up" It is located in Adeline, Illinois and is the only private, residential summer camp facility in the United States under black ownership.
+Camp Kupugani is a multicultural summer camp for young women and young men, in girls-only and blended sessions, with an emphasis on teaching them to recognize and eliminate stereotypes.
+"Kupugani" is a Zulu concept that means "To raise oneself up" It is located near Adeline, Illinois, and is the only private, residential summer camp facility in the United States under black ownership.
 It is also an American Camp Association member.